About Let's Go Motorhomes

 Five tiers.
 Bronze is included at no extra cost but carries a $5,000 damage exposure and requires a $5,000 refundable deposit — most travellers should not be sitting on that kind of hold.
 Silver ($39/day) halves the exposure to $2,500.
 Gold ($49/day) drops it to $1,250.
 Platinum ($77/day, or $119/day for 7–9 day rentals) takes it to $750.
 Platinum Plus ($130/day) is the zero-excess, no-deposit option.

 Worth checking your travel credit card first — many policies include rental vehicle excess cover.
 If yours does, the lower tiers may be sufficient.
+Our complete guide to campervan hire insurance in Australia breaks down exactly what's covered and what to watch for across all major operators.

 Who Should Book